Horlarwumhe/glass/docs/glass.rst

-glass will look for  **templates** folder in the current working directory to load templates.
+Glass will look for  **templates** folder in the current working directory to load templates.
 You can set another directory for templates.

 .. code:: python